-- Complete all assignments on time as directed by the instructor - Participate in class room discussions and activities - Show up on time, attend all classes - most classes will begin with an in-class reflection on material covered in the previous class.
-These reflections will not be available after 8:40.
+- Complete all assignments on time as directed by the instructor - Participate in class room discussions and activities - Show up on time, attend all classes - Follow the college guidelines regarding electronic devices.
+Students using these devices without express permission of instructor forfeit that day's participation grade. - Most classes will begin with an in-class reflection on material covered in the previous class and selected readings.
+These reflections will not be available 10 minutes after class has started.